Who to captain in FPL? That is the question that millions of Fantasy Premier League managers ask themselves 38 times in one season.

-Stats are helpful for evaluating player performance in the recent matches.
+Stats are helpful for evaluating player performance in recent matches.
 But they measure the past.
-We can only evaluate player’s past performance with stats and not the future performance.
+We can only evaluate a player’s past performance with stats and not future performance.
 It is an ex-post analysis.
-Although stats are great for gaining an insight about the player, their use for predicting the output of just a single match is questionable.
-It is similar to financial investing, where we often come across the label: “Past performance is no guarante of future results.”
+Although stats are great for gaining insight into the player, their use for predicting the output of just a single match is questionable.
+It is similar to financial investing, where we often come across the label: “Past performance is no guarantee of future results.”

-The only thing we can analyze and evaluate ex-ante (froward looking analysis) is the fixture.
+The only thing we can analyze and evaluate ex-ante (forward-looking analysis) is the fixture.

 However, here comes the tricky part.
 You can not look just at the opponent when evaluating the fixture.
 You also must look at the team your captain contender plays for.

-Then, to eliminate short term variance and noise that we are seeing in short term stats (for example in stats from five or six gameweeks), we consider the long-term history of the player.
-We are picking players who have long term history of scoring, and stability of scoring behind them.
-And only then we look at the stats.
+Then, to eliminate short-term variance and noise that we are seeing in short-term stats (for example in stats from five or six gameweeks), we consider the long-term history of the player.
+We are picking players who have a long-term history of scoring, and stability of scoring behind them.
+And only then do we look at the stats.

 Players reliability (30 %)

 With a reliable player – we mean a player that is able to score 200+ points in a season.
-Usually (but not always), a midfielder, because he has a higher points ceiling due to the extra point for a goal and extra point for a clean sheet.
+Usually (but not always), a midfielder, because he has a higher points ceiling due to the extra point for a goal and extra point for a clean sheet, or a premium forward.

 So, at the end of the day…

-Our captain is usually a reliable premium midfielder with a 9+ million price tag that has very easy fixture.
+Our captain is usually a reliable premium midfielder or forward with a 9+ million price tag that has a very easy fixture.

 So, now you know what factors matter when deciding who to captain in FPL.
 However, selecting the right captain is a process.
 So, let’s put these ideas into 4 steps you should take every gameweek.